Louvain

 The Louvain method is an algorithm to detect communities in large networks.
 It maximizes a modularity score for each community, where the modularity quantifies the quality of an assignment of nodes to communities.
 This means evaluating how much more densely connected the nodes within a community are, compared to how connected they would be in a random network.

-The Louvain algorithm is a hierarchical clustering algorithm, that recursively merges communities into a single node and executes the modularity clustering on the condensed graphs.
+The Louvain algorithm is a hierarchical clustering algorithm, which recursively merges communities into a single node and executes the modularity clustering on the condensed graphs.

 For more information on this algorithm, see: